 Yogurt – use it to mix with fruit or honey for a quick tasty dessert

-Onions – it’s difficult to imagine a homemade dish that doesn’t utilise these.
-These keep well in cool dark places, and are always good to have a few extra just in case you find yourself doing some extra cooking or having to make bigger portions
+Onions – it’s difficult to imagine a homemade dish that doesn’t utilize these.
+These keep well in cool dark places and are always good to have a few extra just in case you find yourself doing some extra cooking or having to make bigger portions

 Garlic – another essential ingredient in many meals to add flavor